What is the Matrix-Five Youth Technology Academy?

 Each day’s 2-hour Learning Session consists of:

-How do the students enter the Matrix-Five Youth Technology Academy?
+How do students enter the academy in the virtual world?

-Each day the students log into the m5 virtual world and into their dorm apartment.
-They then turn on the flat-screen TV to view that day’s Learning session, instructions, and activities.
+Each day the students log into m5 virtual world and into their dorm apartment.
+They then turn on the flat screen TV to view that day’s Learning session, instructions and activities.

 Can parents, grandparents and great grandparents get involved?